Grover Beach residents launch petition drive to limit building heights

 GROVER BEACH, Calif.
 (KEYT) - A group of Grover Beach residents are beginning an effort to try and limit future building heights in the coastal city that is currently experiencing a wave of growth in its downtown area.

-This week, the group delivered to the Grover Beach City Council an Notice of Intent to start a petition that could eventually lead to the creation of an initiative measure on this year's November ballot.
+This week, the group delivered to the Grover Beach City Council an Notice of Intent to start the process of launching a petition drive that could eventually lead to the creation of an initiative measure on this year's November ballot.

 According to the documents provided by the residents, the goal is adopt an ordinance that limits building heights and establishes a minimum 33% commercial component in a mixed-use development.